yashbonde/tuneapi/README.md

 # Tune API

-Python package for building GenAI apps tightly integrated to Tune Studio.

-> The largest utils for any GenAI package ever!
-See [tuneapi.utils](./tuneapi/utils/__init__.py)
+This is **not** the official SDK for Tune AI.
+This is an open source python package used to build GenAI apps at Tune AI.